robenkleene/audio-references/ableton-live/ableton-live-audio-clips.md

 # Ableton Live Audio Clips

+- Double-click to create a warp marker
+- `⇧Drag` on the audio to move the audio under the warp marker
+- If all the clip slots are filled, use `Create > Insert Scene` (`⌘I`) to add another scene

+## Scrubbing

+You can scrub audio by turning off quantization (`⌘0`) and moving the cursor above the waveform until it becomes a cursor icon.

 ## Extending Length

 To extend the length of an audio clip (this does not bake in audio):